State Amplification Subject To Masking Constraints: Proof of Proposition

-where (a) follows by Csisz\'ar's sum lemma.
-(We note the similarity of the analysis above with the converse result of the Gel'fand-Pinsker problem given in \cite{Heegard:Capacity81}, where the indices of $S$ and $Z$ are reversed.)
+where (a) follows by Csisz\'ar's sum lemma~\cite{ElGamal:Network11} (note that this is similar to the converse result of the Gel'fand-Pinsker problem given in \cite{Heegard:Capacity81}, where the indices of $S$ and $Z$ are reversed), (b) is due to $I(S_1^{i-1};S_i)=0$ as $S^n$ has an i.i.d. distribution, (c) follows from definition of $U_i$, (d) is the standard time sharing argument.